Sharing the exact eCommerce email marketing automation strategy we are using to generate tones of money for our clients [ with almost no investment ]

 Before we begin, see below the actual results we achieved using this email marketing automation strategy recently for two clients –

 You have to stop treating an email address in your list as simply an email address.
-You need to start understanding this email address an individual living being and offer personalised offers based on what they are interested in.
+You need to start understanding this email address an individual living being and offer personalized offers based on what they are interested in.

 And this has to be based on the data you have about them; not just based on what you think they want.

-When it comes to email marketing automation for eCommerce store, what most people can think of is just a cart abandonment email.
+When it comes to email marketing automation for an eCommerce store, what most people can think of is just a cart abandonment email.

 - Pre-Sale Triggers

 - Post-Sale Triggers

 Pre-Sale Triggers for Email Marketing Automation –

 Close to 70% of shoppers abandon their carts.
 Even if you only get a fraction of these customers back, you’re making a tonne of money.
 We include around 3-5 emails in this sequence.
 Here is what to focus on in each email: